anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 ### Extraction

-To keep things simple, we'll continue to keep our data as a local file:
+To keep things simple, we'll continue to keep our data as a local file but in a real production setting, our data can come from a wide variety of [data management systems](infrastructure.md#data-management-sytems){:target="_blank"}.

 ```python linenums="1"
 # Extract data from DWH, blog storage, etc.